In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 The pay-per-call industry is regulated by laws and regulations that protect consumers’ privacy.

-To protect your brand from threats in the lead gen industry, it is important to understand when compliance issues are triggered.
+Protecting your brand from threats in the lead gen industry means knowing when compliance issues are triggered.

 Here are some of the most relevant laws and regulations in pay-per-call model: